FlyingMatrix/yolo/README.md

 # YOLO (You Only Look Once)
-A collection of implementations and experiments using YOLO for object detection, image segmentation, and image classification.
+A collection of implementations and experiments using YOLO for object detection, image segmentation, and image classification